malika16/restaurant-picker-app/README.md

 7. Central exception handling is done at the service end with error code and message.

-9. Open API code generator plugin is used at backend service to create API and DTOs, please refer to pom.xml.
+9. Open API specification is used to design  APIS and code generator plugin is used at backend service to create API and DTOs, please refer to pom.xml.